-Compared to plain white bread, eating wholemeal sourdough bread will definitely cutting your risk of cancer.
-Baking to support your gut microbiome helps to reduce chronic inflammation, improve the health and oxidative status of gut wall cells – both factors which effect cancer risk.
-On top of this, the extra fibre, increases gut motility reducing the time harmful chemicals are in contact with the bowel wall and helps with the breakdown and absorption of benefits phytochemical such as polyphenols which have cancer protecting properties.
+Compared to plain white bread, eating wholemeal sourdough bread will definitely cut your risk of cancer.
+Baking to support your gut microbiome helps to reduce chronic inflammation, and improve the health and oxidative status of gut wall cells – both factors which affect cancer risk.
+On top of this, the extra fibre, increases gut motility reducing the time harmful chemicals are in contact with the bowel wall and helps with the breakdown and absorption of benefits phytochemicals such as polyphenols which have cancer-protecting properties.

 Controlling Blood Sugar & Mood

 Can eating Sourdough help cope with stress?